workadventure/workadventure/uploader/README.md

 ## A note on temporary files

 As of now, only Redis storage support "temporary files" (for example, audio files).
-You can have both AWS and Redis setup and uplodar will favor AWS for permanent files and Redis for temporary files.
+You can have both AWS and Redis setup and the uploader will favor AWS for permanent files and Redis for temporary files.